AlanSalamm55/projectName/README.md

 # projectName
     I dont know what to write here.
-Why are you taking oreders from a file???
+Why are you taking orders from a file???